amata31/Analysis_highz_galaxies/README.md

 * Data preprocessing
 * Model fitting
-* Lyman α fitting and neutral hydrogen estimation
+* Lyman-α fitting and neutral hydrogen estimation
 * Galaxy classification using diagnostic diagrams

 These tools enable the extraction of **physical parameters** and the interpretation of **high-redshift sources**, contributing to the study of galaxy formation and evolution in the early universe.